 Why is it Important to Set Up Advance Directives in Florida?

-Do you know who will make decisions for you if you’re in a serious accident, end up in a vegetative state or become incapacitated because of an injury, illness, or dementia, such as Alzheimer’s disease?
+Do you know who will make decisions for you if you’re in a serious accident, unconscious, or become incapacitated because of an injury, illness, or dementia, such as Alzheimer’s disease?
 It’s not a given that your spouse, parents, or adult children will be able to make decisions for you.

 Perhaps you don’t want your spouse or next of kin to make decisions for you but would choose someone else altogether?
-In that case, you must create an Advanced Directive that dictates whom you want to make important life or death decisions for you in the event you can’t speak for yourself.
+In that case, you must sign certain advance directive documents that specify whom you want to make important life or death decisions for you in the event you can’t speak for yourself.

-To make sure your choices are spelled out in writing, every adult over age 18 in Florida should have the following Advance Directive legal documents:
+To make sure your choices are spelled out in writing, every adult over age 18 in Florida should have the following five advance directive legal documents:

 - Durable Power of Attorney – this document names a person who can make legal or financial decisions for you if you are incapacitated;